GRO7 (PP) - Reducing carbon emissions and adapting to climate change

 This policy is part of the Plymouth Plan which was approved by Plymouth City Council Full councillors on 27/02/2017.

-The city will pursue the following approaches to deliver significant reductions in carbon emissions in Plymouth, aiming to halve 2005 levels of carbon emissions by 2034 by:
+The City will pursue the following approaches to deliver significant reductions in carbon emissions in Plymouth, aiming to halve 2005 levels of carbon emissions by 2034 through :

 - Supporting and enabling the installation of renewable and low carbon energy generation capacity, including encouraging community owned installations and identifying land for large scale renewable energy installations.

 - Promoting and supporting exemplar low carbon development that adopts higher design and construction standards, such as BREEAM, Passivhaus and the Code for Sustainable Homes etc.

 - Promoting the creation of infrastructure to supply low carbon heat through the delivery and expansion of district energy networks.

 - Supporting the development of resilient, efficient local energy markets through the identification and promotion of local opportunities for SMART energy infrastructure that helps to balance local supply and demand.